matijakolaric-com/django-music-publisher/docs/support.rst

 If you have any issues whatsoever, solving them is solely your responsibility.

-Having said that, here is what you should do.
+Having said that, here is what you can try.

 Documentation
 ---------------------------------

-The first step in resolving any issues should be reading the relevant parts of this documentation, most notably the :doc:`user manual <manual>`.
+The first step in resolving any issues is reading the relevant parts of this documentation, most notably the :doc:`manual`.
 If you are not sure what is relevant, use search.
 If it does not help, read everything.

 Videos